 You won’t be far from Mount Athos, but don’t try climbing it—it’s a holy place off-limits to women and children.

-Plan For Greece
+Plan For a Hiking Trip in Greece

 How Much Does a Trip to Greece Cost?